ucgmsim/Velocity-Model-Viz/README.md

 To plot the VM domain on a map the function ```investigateDomain.py ``` is used which can be called from the command line using ```python investigateDomain.py [vmParametersTextfile]``` where [vmParametersTextfile] is a textfile containing the VM parameters of the format of  AUTO_EXTRACT or AUTO_GENERATE

- General Setup Instructions

-- 1) Clone the Velocity model into this directory.

-- 2) cd into Velocity-Model

-- 3) execute 'make' or 'make parallel'

-- 4) execute ```python investigateDomain.py``` or ``` python genDomain.py``` with an appropriate parameters file.
-Examples can be seen in the directory 'Example-Inputs' for some examples.